 Doctoral students at SEDU

-Are you curious, open and interested in immersing yourself in issues related to defense, crisis management, and security?
-Then graduate studies at the Swedish Defense University can be something for you.
+Are you curious, open and interested in immersing yourself in issues related to defence, crisis management, and security?
+Then graduate studies at the Swedish Defence University can be something for you.
 There is a growing need both in the civilian sector and the military for highly educated individuals who are knowledgeable about societal security.

 An environment for exchanging ideas and perspectives